Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Pricing for specific models

 Thus, there is no guarantee that $\xi$ is indeed a martingale.
-Instead, we will now assume that $\xi$ is a martingale and show that, even if it is indeed a martingale, it does not help us. \end{remark} \begin{lemma} Let $(\Qro_n)_{n \geq 0}$ be a sequence of probability measures equivalent to $\Qro$, defined by the Radon-Nikodym derivatives
+Instead, we will now assume that $\xi$ is a martingale and show that, even if it is indeed a martingale, it would provide no benefit in our expansion procedure. \end{remark}